portworx/px-docs/maintain/monitoring/px-central.md

 1. Create a secret using [this template](https://gist.github.com/pault84/3a79f6f981ad25c422fdbe81df9f4fbb).
 Replace the values corresponding to your email settings.

-   `create secret generic alertmanager-portworx --from-file=alertmanager.yaml -n kube-system`
+   `kubectl create secret generic alertmanager-portworx --from-file=alertmanager.yaml -n kube-system`

 2. Create a secret using [this template](https://gist.github.com/pault84/aa7eb60a75255d67f576719024961755).
 Replace the values corresponding to your other K8S clusters.